 In addition to creating adequate ventilation, you’ll also want to ensure that you don’t have any mold or mildew buildup on your windows or air ducts.
 Even with proper ventilation, mold and mildew can cause significant respiratory illnesses.
 Make sure to contact professionals to check for and do a proper asbestos removal for your home.

 The state of your home can also cause health problems as well.
 As mentioned, pests are attracted to refuse, and if your place is constantly unkempt, you’re likely to attract pests.

 Overhead lighting is also known for causing stress due to its sheer brilliance.
-And instead of using this type of lighting, allowing for natural light to enter can work wonders for your health and mental stimulation.
+And instead of using this type of lighting, allowing natural light to enter can work wonders for your health and mental stimulation.

-Keeping a healthy home can work wonders for your overall health, energy level, and overall productivity at work.
+Keeping a healthy home can work wonders for your overall health, energy level, and productivity at work.
 And if you take your health seriously, considering the steps listed here will be a great starting point for making your home a healthy place.